 However, I can tell you that the military presence is obnoxiously strong and they are everywhere; on every street corner, at every temple, and alongside every highway.
 They are monitoring movement and keeping the country stable.

-We took a bus from Cairo to Dahab, despite everything online saying we shouldn’t.
+In 2015, we took a bus from Cairo to Dahab, despite everything online saying we shouldn’t.
 The military checkpoints were many, sometimes we even got off the bus and unloaded our luggage so bomb dogs could sniff it.

 I am not saying the state of Egypt isn’t serious, but I am saying it shouldn’t deter you from traveling to this amazing country.